stoneyzjw/snippetbox/README.md

 A good opportunity to use the **{{with}}** action is the **view.tmpl** file that we created in the previous chapter.
 Go ahead and update it like so:

+## Caching templates
+Before we add any more functionality to our HTML templates, it's good time to make some optimizations to our codebase.
+There are two main at the moment: